sarojiniPanda/HOPE/_posts/2017-04-09-global-average-pooling-layers-for-object-localization.markdown

 tags: [keras, localization]
 ---

-NOTE: This blog is still in draft mode; the math is not rendering.
-Should be fixed soon!

 For image classification tasks, a common choice for CNN architecture is repeated blocks of convolution and maxpooling layers, followed by two or more densely connected layers.
 The final dense layer has a softmax activation function and a node for each potential object category.

 As an example, consider the VGG-16 model architecture, depicted in the figure below.